tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ### Raven Queen's Gift
 For the purposes of spell progression you are counted as having one additional cleric level

-### Oracle Shot
-As an action you may shoot an arrow from this bow.
-You may magically project your senses through the arrow that was fired.
-For 10 minutes you can see and hear as if from the arrow.
-You can do this a number of times per day equal to your [proficiency or wisdom] modifier

 ### Unerring Skill
 Choose one ability that you have expertise in (stealth).
 If you roll lower than a 10 on any ability check that uses that skill, you treat the roll as if it were a 10.